 Lazy Day Cake

-During the summer months I hang the laundry out on the lines.
+During the Summer months I hang the laundry out on the lines.
 I actually love doing it.
 There’s nothing like the smell of clean sheets air dried on the line.
-My dryer went on the fritz about a week ago and we haven’t found anybody who works on gas dryers in this small town to fix it.
+My dryer went on the fritz about a week ago and I haven’t found anybody who works on gas dryers to fix it.

 As busy as I was, I found the time to make this glorious Lazy Day Cake.
 You’ve got to taste it to believe it.
 There’s cream and butter in the batter as well as in the topping.
 It rises up nice and tall with a fluffy tender texture.

-Paul said the topping tasted like…”You know those little things with pecans that taste like caramel”.
-Pralines Honey, “Yes those”.
+My son said the topping tasted like…”You know those little things with pecans that taste like caramel”.
+Pralines , “Yes those”.
 You could serve this with a scoop of vanilla ice cream for a wonderful summer treat.
 Even if your not having a lazy day , this old fashioned cake is easy to make and absolutely delicious.
 Enjoy!

 Lazy Day Cake